guidorice/devblog/src/pages/points-within-polygons/index.md

 ## Background

-I first encountered a very slow spatial join while working on the final project for my GIS graduate certificate from [PennState](https://gis.e-education.psu.edu/home).
+I first encountered a very slow spatial join while working on the final project for my Geographic Information Systems graduate certificate from [Penn State](https://gis.e-education.psu.edu/home).
 The class was GEOG486:
 Cartography and Visualization.
 I was creating a map of all the lightning strikes in New Mexico over a 12 year period, aggregated into hex-bins.
 That's about 10 million points and a thousand hex-bins.
 Using [ESRI